steincastillo/Pi_surveillance/README.md

 several version of the **default.json** file can be saved to acommodate different needs

 ###Installation
-To install the Pi Surveillance monitor, simple copy the following files to the same directory:
+To install the Pi Surveillance monitor, simply copy the following files to the same directory:
 * pi_surveillance.py
 * default.json